lennonkc/ai-tools-map/test.md

       - Amazon Seller Center
         - FBAs details
         - users level order data
-        - WHY?
-          - it's a very natural thinking that because of security policy they don't provide API. but the truth is because of cost. for most e-selling platforms.
-The data is way toooooo big.
-Maintaining a real-time single order level or some small level data's API is not economical for them .As A Result, they hide the logic of real data. not providing data or just providing outdated data on API. but provides easy webpage buttons.
-They are a smart split users case, for small sellers, web is totally enough, for big sellers must have a scraper team to scrape data, that is also explaining that thrasio have many scripts running more than 3 years also because the WEB security level of seller center website is low. amazon intended to open a low protection WEB to let big sellers catch
       - They are real cases I met in the past 2 months.
 I believe that must be more.
   - Handling highly repetitive tasks
 ### API-Based